williamroocha/ft_printf/README.md

 ## Description

-ft_printf is a custom implementation of the printf function in C. It allows you to format and print data to the standard output.
+ft_printf is a project of the [42 Lisboa](https://42lisboa.com/) software engineering program.
+The goal of this project is to recode the standard C library printf function.

 ## Table of Contents